jamesfmackenzie/jamesfmackenzie.github.io/_posts/playing_downloaded_atari_st_games/2015-12-26-transferring-files-from-pc-to-st.md

 categories: playing_downloaded_atari_st_games
 ---

-At some point, you'll most likely want to transfer files from your PC to your ST. The common approaches are:
+At some point, you'll most likely want to transfer files from PC to ST. The common approaches are:

 * Use floppy disks to shuffle files back and forth between PC and ST
 * Use a serial cable (and accompanying software) to transfer files from PC to ST